 We also rely on other third parties to transport, store and distribute the required materials for our clinical trials.
 In the past, certain of our third-party vendors have mishandled our materials, resulting in loss of full or partial lots of material.
 Any further performance failure on the part of these third parties could result in damaged products and could delay clinical development or marketing approval of any product candidates we may develop or commercialization of our medicines, if approved, producing additional losses and depriving us of potential product sales revenue, causing us to default on our contractual commitments, result in losses that are not covered by insurance, and damage our reputation and overall perception of our products in the marketplace.
-Each of the risks set forth above may be exacerbated by the COVID-19 pandemic currently affecting the global community and the global economy.
+Each of the risks set forth above continues to be affected by the spread of COVID-19 globally, even as the virus begins to enter an endemic phase.